Kevin McGiven: Weber State

 From 2006 to 2008, McGiven was the offensive coordinator and quarterbacks coach on Ron McBride's staff at Weber State.
 His 2008 offense produced four All-Americans: Cameron Higgins, Tim Toone, Trevyn Smith, and Cody Nakamura.

-First stint at Utah State
+Utah State

 In 2009, McGiven joined the Utah State staff as the assistant head coach and quarterbacks coach.
 Utah State's offense improved from number 89 in the country to number 14.

 Memphis

 McGiven was the assistant head coach, quarterbacks coach, and recruiting coordinator for new head coach Larry Porter.

 Montana State

 In 2012, McGiven was the offensive coordinator and quarterbacks coach for the Montana State Bobcats football team.
 That year, Montana State reached the FCS quarterfinals.
 McGiven coached Big Sky Conference offensive MVP Denarius McGhee.

 Return to Utah State

 McGiven returned to Utah State for the 2013 and 2014 seasons as the offensive coordinator and quarterbacks coach.
 In 2014, he was named the Football Scoop Quarterback Coach of the Year.